Percentage of adults aged 20 and above with diagnosed diabetes (age-adjusted).

 Diabetes Prevalence is a percentage

-Diabetes Prevalence is the percentage of adults aged 20 and above with diagnosed diabetes in a given county.
+Diabetes Prevalence is the percentage of adults ages 18 and above with diagnosed diabetes in a given county.

-The numerator is the number of adults 20 years and older who responded "yes" to the question, "Has a doctor ever told you that you have diabetes?"
+The numerator is the number of adults 18 years and older who responded "yes" to the question, "Has a doctor ever told you that you have diabetes?"
+Both Type 1 and Type 2 diabetes diagnoses are included.
 Women who indicated that they only had diabetes during pregnancy were not considered to have diabetes.

 Modeled estimates have specific drawbacks with regard to their usefulness in tracking progress in communities.
 Modeled data are not particularly good at incorporating the effects of local conditions, such as health promotion policies or unique population characteristics, into their estimates.
 Counties trying to measure the effects of programs and policies on the data should use great caution when using modeled estimates.
 In order to better understand and validate modeled estimates, confirming this data with additional sources of data at the local level is particularly valuable.